Better Auth (with Astro) (/docs/guides/authentication/better-auth/astro)

 npx prisma generate

 2.4.
-Set up a global Prisma client
+Set up a global Prisma client [#24-set-up-a-global-prisma-client]

-In the src directory, create a lib folder and a prisma.ts file inside it.
+In the `src` directory, create a `lib` folder and a `prisma.ts` file inside it.
 This file will be used to create and export your Prisma Client instance.

 mkdir -p src/lib